Facebook Ads for Retreats: When Advertising Becomes a Mirror, Not a Shortcut

 What they can do is help someone recognise:

-This might be right for me or not yet.
+This might be right for me… or not yet.

-When they are used to invite reflection, trust builds.
+When they invite reflection, trust builds.

 The role of the offer: clarity over persuasion